-Please Note: The percentage figure in (e) relates to the change in the total amount of General Rates revenue to be collected from all rateable properties, not from individual rateable properties (ie. individual rates will not necessarily change by this figure)
+Please Note: The percentage figure in (e) relates to the change in the total amount of General Rates revenue to be collected from all rateable properties, not from individual rateable properties (ie. individual rates will not necessarily change by this figure).

-(f) Councils are required under the Landscape South Australia Act 2019 to collect the levy on all rateable properties on behalf of the State Government.
-The levy helps to fund the operations of regional landscape boards who have responsibility for the management of the State's

-(h) Community Wastewater Management Systems

-- (i) A council may grant a rebate of rates or service charges in a number of circumstances.
-The rates which are foregone via Discretionary Rebates are redistributed across the ratepayer base (ie. all other ratepayers are subsidising the rates contribution for those properties who - Expected Total Rates Revenue excludes other charges such as penalties for late payment and legal and other costs recovered. - (k) 'Grow th' as defined in the Local Government (Financial Management) Regulations 2011 reg 6(2)
+- (f) Councils are required under the Landscape South Australia Act 2019 to collect the lewy on all rateable properties on behalf of the State Government.
+The lewy helps to fund the operations of regional landscape boards who have responsibility for the management of the State's natural resources. - (h) Community Wastewater Management Systems - (i) A council may grant a rebate of rates or service charges in a number of circumstances.
+The rates which are foregone via Discretionary Rebates are redistributed across the ratepayer base (ie. all other ratepayers are subsidising the rates contribution for those properties who receive the rebate). - (j) Expected Total Rates Revenue excludes other charges such as penalties for late payment and legal and other costs recovered. - (k) 'Growth' as defined in the Local Government (Financial Management) Regulations 2011 reg 6(2)